rcrowther/updownrecord/README.rst

 ----------------------------
 This is weird idea.
 I may forget it.
 I hope, when I need it, I don't.

 The app assumes the user is able to understand the idea of a model.
-Not that they are somewhat dumb or impatient and can only handle a text form.
+Not that they are incapable or impatient and can only handle a text form.
 The idea assumes the user could (in most usage scenarios) organise model data for themselves.

 In return the user gets silly-easy and efficient data upload/download.
 Bear in mind, this is not the usual file-upload scenario.
 The user has supplied text-based structured data.
 The data is moved as one, no mess with field-fractured web forms.